-While Iron cannot be systematically produced out of thin air, it is still possible to gain iron by using a few village mechanics.
-You might also be able to gain certain byproducts from this method such as poppies and string.
+While Iron cannot be systematically produced out of thin air, it is still possible to gain iron using a few village mechanics.
+You might also gain certain byproducts from this method, such as poppies and string.

 With that said, the strategy involves farming Iron Golems and collecting iron drops from them.
-It works better than zombie or skeleton farming due to them being considered a higher quality mob.
-Therefore, they have higher chances of dropping iron, and in much greater quantities.
+It works better than zombies or skeleton farming because they are considered higher-quality mobs.
+Therefore, they have higher chances of dropping iron in much greater quantities.

-Alternatively, you can also choose to dig around aimlessly until you find a few iron ores.
+Alternatively, you can dig around aimlessly until you find a few iron ores.

 Iron Farming in Java Edition

 Farming iron in the Java edition is relatively easier than the complex methodologies used in its alternative Bedrock one.
-You simply need to place three transparent blocks above an Iron Golem spawning surface.
+You must place three transparent blocks above an Iron Golem spawning surface.

 Here is an example of an iron farm in the Minecraft Java Edition: